arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 The product pivot from [Arya Core](https://arya-analytics.atlassian.net/wiki/spaces/AA/pages/819257/00+-+Arya+Core) to [Delta](https://arya-analytics.atlassian.net/wiki/spaces/AA/pages/9601025/01+-+Delta) is the main driver behind this RFC.
-Moving from a 'database proxy' a single binary 'database' architecture means we must either:
+Moving from a 'database proxy' to a single binary 'database' style architecture means we must either:

 1. Find an existing embedded storage engine written in Go.
 2. Write a new storage engine tailored towards Delta's specific use case.